 1111 Mainstreet, Hopkins

 Questions?
 Contact Kristin Gerton, Events & Community Engagement Coordinator at ICA Foodshelf, 952-279-0280 or email kristin@ICAFoodshelf.org for more information.

-very much for mixing in your “special ingredients” to make our Hopkins School Community's 19th Annual EMPTY BOWLS fundraiser for ICA Food Shelf &ResourceWest a great success!
+Thank you for mixing in your “special ingredients” to make the Hopkins 20th-annual EMPTY BOWLS fundraiser for ICA Food Shelf and ResourceWest a great success!
 Your support helps fill the empty bowls in our community.